/proc filesystem/proctical exampleQ: What goes in the first patch?

 backwards compatibility.

-tical exampleIn bash, $$
+/proctical exampleIn bash, $$ is a

 special variable